Everything to Know About Hotel Cribs

 If you’re staying at a standard major US hotel chain, they almost always have cribs to offer, but if you’re staying at an Airbnb, there may not be a crib available.
 If you only want Airbnbs that offer one, there’s a box that you can check when you are searching to only display those options.

 Destination seems to matter as well.
-It was hard for us to find cribs in Japan, but for our upcoming Portugal trip, every single place offers one.
+It was hard for us to find cribs in Japan, but for our Portugal trip, every single place offered one.
+In Bali, the higher end places tended to have them and when on safari in Africa, we definitely needed our own.

 Once you’ve confirmed the hotel has the crib, make sure it is added to your reservation prior to your arrival.